noe2019/Smart-Lending/README.md

 ## Introduction

-This project involves an in-depth analysis of the `financial_loan.csv` dataset, which contains information related to loan applications, approvals, and performances at a financial institution.
-As a data analyst, the primary aim is to extract actionable insights that will inform decision-making processes, optimize risk management, and enhance overall customer satisfaction.

-The analysis covers various aspects, including customer demographics, loan performance, risk assessment, profitability, and operational efficiency.
+This banking institution would like to assess two things: (1) Understand the demographics of its loan portfolio; (2) Assess its loan portfolio heatlh; (3) Automate the decision on future loan applications.
 By leveraging this dataset, the goal is to understand patterns and trends that impact the bank's loan portfolio, identify potential areas for improvement, and develop strategies to mitigate risks associated with loan defaults.

 ## Table of Contents